impress-org/givewp/readme.txt

 * Accessibility: #give-amount ID output multiple times on the page - https://github.com/WordImpress/Give/issues/326
 * Accessibility: Login form submit surrounded incorrectly with <p> tag - https://github.com/WordImpress/Give/issues/332
 * Accessibility: .give-amount input didn't have a label associated with it, now it does :) - https://github.com/WordImpress/Give/issues/328
+* Fix: Payments that are in "Pending" status for more then 10 days are not automatically set to "Abandoned" status instead of staying in "Pending" status
 * Fix: Shortcode builder dialogs do not work when the "SiteOrigin Widgets Bundle" plugin is active - https://github.com/WordImpress/Give/issues/405
 * Fix: Missing calculation in give stats earnings - thanks @andrejcremoznik - https://github.com/WordImpress/Give/issues/408
 * Fix: Give donation form shortcode not respecting show_goal="false" - https://github.com/WordImpress/Give/issues/360